 The scene was filmed at the Dixie Square Mall in Harvey, Illinois, which had been shuttered in 1979—before filming commenced.
 Though the mall never reopened, it was only (finally) torn down in 2013.

 All of the car chases and stunts were real and not created with CGI.
 Forty stunt drivers were flown in every weekend to do the work.
 Sixty old police cars were purchased for $400 apiece.
-The filmmakers got permission to drive down Lake Street at speeds of over 100 miles per hour.
-After one take, Landis realized it just looked like he was speeding up the film, so he got stunt pedestrians to walk down the sidewalks to show just how fast the cars were really going.
+The filmmakers got permission to drive down Lake Street at speeds of over 100 MPH.
+After one take, Landis realized it looked like he was just speeding up the film, so he got stunt pedestrians to walk down the sidewalks to show just how fast the cars were really going.
 A ditch was dug so the cars in the big pile-up scene would flip when they hit it.
 One stunt driver drove off a 150-foot-long ramp.
-Amazing, only a few minor injuries were ever reported.
+Amazingly, only a few minor injuries were ever reported.

-The two were a couple, set up by Belushi, who became engaged after Aykroyd successfully administered the Heimlich maneuver on her.
+Dan Aykroyd and Carrie Fisher were already a couple, set up by Belushi, who became engaged after Aykroyd successfully administered the Heimlich maneuver on her.
 "I almost choked on some kind of vegetable that I shouldn't have been eating: Brussels sprouts," Fisher told CNN.
 "He saved my life, and then he asked me to marry him.
 And I thought ... wow, what if that happens again?
 I should probably marry him."
 (The wedding never happened.)

 Frank Oz, known mostly for his work as a puppeteer, plays the corrections officer who returns Jake’s belongings in the very beginning of the movie.
 He was of course the man behind Yoda, who made his debut in The Empire Strikes Back, which debuted one month earlier, and was still number one at the box office when The Blues Brothers premiered (and had to settle for second place).